 Day 5 and Day 6

-For best results, we recommend starting with a whole grain flour for the first and second day.
+- For best results, we recommend starting with a whole grain flour for the first and second day.
 Whole grain flour has more nutrients and microorganisms than white flour and will give your starter an extra ‘boost’.
-If you start with white flour it will still work but might take a day or two longer to see activity brewing in the starter.
+If you start with white flour it will still work but might take a few days longer to see activity brewing in the starter.